racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Components/Home/CoreComponents/AppServer.md

 **Using REST**

-The following code snippet shows you how easy it is to call our application server service over REST by using the PyLabs HTTP client extension:
+The following code snippet shows you how easy it is to call our application server service over REST by using the Pylabs HTTP client extension:

     client = q.clients.http.getconnection()
     client.get('http://127.0.0.1:8889/hello_world_service/sayHello')